Return to Work

 Earnings

-Earnings includes a share or portion of proceeds or profits referred to in subparagraph (z)(i).
-[WHSCC Act, s.
-2(1)(h)]WorplaceNL
+Earnings includes a share or portion of proceeds or profits referred to in subparagraph (jj)(i).
+[WHSC Act, s.
+2(1)(j)]

-- Probable income tax deductions for those earnings based on appropriate tables produced by Revenue Canada.
-[WHSCC Act, s.
-2(1)(v)]
+• Probable income tax deductions for those earnings based on appropriate tables produced by Revenue Canada.
+[WHSC Act, s.
+2(1)(bb)]

 2. (1) In this Act

-(b) "board of directors" means the board of directors appointed under section 4;
+(a) "board of directors" means the board of directors appointed under section 6;

-(i) have cohabited continuously in a conjugal relationship outside marriage for not less than 1 year, or
+(i) have cohabited continuously in a conjugal relationship outside marriage for not less than one year, or

 (ii) have entered into a written agreement in respect of their cohabitation, in which they agree on their respective rights and obligations during cohabitation, upon ceasing to cohabit or upon the death of either of them;

-(d) "commission" means the Workplace Health, Safety and Compensation Commission continued under section 3;
+(e) "commission" means the Workplace Health, Safety and Compensation Commission continued under section 5;

-(e)"compensation" means compensation paid in accordance with this Act to a worker or his or her dependents in respect of an injury;
+(f) "compensation" means compensation paid in accordance with this Act to a worker or dependents in respect of an injury;

-(f) "dependent" means a member of the family of a worker who is wholly or partly dependent upon his or her earnings at the time of the death of the worker or who, but for the incapacity due to the injury, would have been so dependent;
+(g) "dependent" means a family member of a worker who is wholly or partly dependent upon the worker's earnings at the time of the death of the worker or who, but for the incapacity due to the injury, would have been dependent;

-(g) "director" means a director of a corporation;
+(h) "director" means, except in Part I, a director of a corporation;

-(h) "earnings" includes a share or portion of proceeds or profits referred to in subparagraph (z)(i);
+(j) "earnings" includes a share or portion of proceeds or profits referred to in subparagraph (jj)(i);

-(j) "employer" means an employer to whom this Act applies and who is engaged in, about or in connection with an industry in the province and includes
+(k) "employer" means an employer to whom this Act applies and who is engaged in or in connection with an industry in the province and includes

-(i) a person having in his or her service under a contract of hiring or apprenticeship, written or oral, express or implied, a person engaged in a work in or about an industry within the scope of this Act,
+(i) a person who has in service under a contract of hiring or apprenticeship, written or oral, express or implied, a person engaged in work in or in connection with an industry,

 (iii) in respect of an industry referred to in subparagraph (i) a receiver, liquidator, executor, administrator and a person appointed by a court or a judge who has authority to carry on an industry,